gtrosh/REST-API-for-YaMDB_extended/README.md

 # clone this repository:
 git clone git@github.com:gtrosh/yamdb_final.git
 ```
-### 2. Connect to your remote server and install Docker and Docker-compose
+### 2. Connect to your remote server and install Docker and Docker-compose:
 (note that the below instructions work for a Ubuntu server)

 *Docker:*